hove-io/navitia/documentation/navitia.io/source/integration.rst

 Specific parameters
 ###################

-There are som specific parameters.
+There are other specific parameters.
 A least, there is one: *odt_level* which can be applied only on /lines collection...

 It allows you to request navitia for specific pick up lines. "odt_level" can take one of these values:

 * none : to get standard public transport lines.
 Trips are predefined.
-* mixt : to get lines with some non-predefined trips
+* mixt : to get lines with predefined and some non-predefined trips
 * zonal : to get lines with only non-predefined trips
 * all (default value) : to get all public transport lines